 Never put hot jars in the freezer, and try to chill them before you freeze them.
 This is important if what you’re freezing has a high water content, like stock.
 I find for foods like chickpeas, which don’t have a high water content, freezing from room temperature works fine.

-To avoid freezing a big mass of fruit, I lay out on a tray (I line a baking tray with a tea towel) and pop in the freezer.
-Once frozen, I put in a container.
+To avoid freezing a big mass of fruit, I lay them out on a tray (I line a baking tray with a tea towel) and pop them into the freezer.
+Once frozen, I put them in a container.
 This allows me to use a handful at a time, rather than needing to defrost the whole thing.